 (but most memorably in) the UK, Italy, Florida, South Africa and her beloved France

 There she worked for the Museum of Contemporary Art

 and went on to start and run Oh de Toilette, her own unique event supply business.

 After meeting her husband in New Zealand at her friend’s wedding, Helen sold her business and settled with him and their family in a seaside community just north of Wellington where she lived for almost a decade.

 While completing a Bachelor of Design Innovation as well as a Bachelor of Arts in Art History at Victoria University Wellington, Helen began to work as a professional design consultant.
-It was clear that combining her experience as a business owner with freshly honed skills placed her in a unique position to provide a wholistic creative service for small business.
-Armed with her expanded resumé, Helen has recently returned with her family to Australia and continues to build on her desing expertise as well as pursuing further career challenges that will benefit from her unique career path.
+It was clear that combining her experience as a business owner with freshly honed digital skills placed her in a unique position to provide a wholistic creative service for small business.
+Armed with her expanded resumé, Helen has recently returned with her family to Australia and continues to build on her design expertise as well as pursuing further career challenges that will benefit from her unique career path.